 — Gooey Rabinski

-My thanks to Cleveland’s virtuoso blues guitarist Joe Rollin Porter for allowing me to continually bastardize his visage (this particular photo is from a fun craft beer-infused evening of Joe playing a small gig outside of Akron, Ohio in 2015).
+My thanks to Cleveland’s virtuoso blues guitarist Joe Rollin Porter for allowing me to continually bastardize his visage (this particular photo is from a fun craft beer-infused evening of Porter playing a small gig outside of Akron, Ohio in 2015 when I was fortunate enough to have my Nikon in the back of my Japanese sports sedan).

 All text and photos, unless otherwise noted, Copyright © 2003-2017 Gooey Rabinski.
 All Rights Reserved.